-As you will find from watching more of this witty, farcical movie, that our first impressions of this apparently normal British family aren’t true.
-Each has their own to their little eccentricities and back story too.
-With every revelation or confession, each family encounter and full-blown disaster, it become more and more darkly fun to watch.
-Many of the family’s foibles and tales are linked together, with more complications added as the film progressed than your average episode of your favourite soap with just as many characters.
-So if you must go for a pee, press pause!
+As you will find from watching more of this witty, farcical movie, our first impressions of this apparently normal British family aren’t true.
+Each has its own to their little eccentricities and back story too.
+With every revelation or confession, each family encounter and full-blown disaster, it becomes more and more darkly fun to watch.
+Many of the family’s foibles and tales are linked together, with more complications added as the film progressed than the average episode of your favourite soap with just as many characters.
+If you must go for a pee, press pause!

-All in all this was a watchable film, despite it’s macabre type setting and gags.
-It reminded me of The Big Chill (1983), a film with another fantastic ensemble cast – which included Kevin Kline, Glenn Close, Tom Berenger, William Hurt and Jeff Goldblum – also centering round a funeral.
-Where the Big Chill had more one liners, this film has more farcical moments to it.
-The Big Chill has many of my favourite lines in movies, provided by Kline and the cast.
-And a full review may come soon.
 Kline has a bizarre connection to the British Death of a Funeral film.
 Kevin Kline starred in a film, In & Out (1997) which shared the same director as this film, Frank Oz.
 Franz Oz also starred in The Muppet Show (1976-81) and is more renowned as the voice of Yoda in the Star Wars films.
-So as my final recommendation, to paraphrase Yoda “
+So as my final recommendation, to paraphrase Yoda’s “

 Weeper Rating: 😦 😦 😦 😦 /10